arne-z/BachelorThesis/ExperimentSetup.md

 Multiple things can be measured:
 Time to completion for part one of the task.
 Time to completion for part two of the task.
 Quality of the result (Fullfillment of the specifications described in the task).
+I am unsure if anything other than time can be measured from the code review.
+Maybe a rating by the reviewer about how confident he is in his review?

 ## Debrief